gvwilson/thirdbit/_posts/2008/2008-04-21-crowded-house.md

   <li>Jeremy Handcock is building tools to visualize software project histories (clustered and otherwise).</li>
   <li>Carolyn  MacLeod will be studying how novices use modeling tools like SPIN and Alloy to see if there are systematic patterns in the mistakes they make.</li>
 </ul>
 Me?
 I'm getting married (twice), helping Jennifer, Paul, and Jason finish off a CS1-in-Python textbook, and trying to find some funding.
-It promises to be a busy sixteen weeks...
+It promises to be a busy sixteen weeks…